vcmi/VCMI.eu/content/news/vcmi-0.99-release.md

 * Added Seer Huts with quests that match OH3
 * RMG will guarantee at least 100 pairs of Monoliths are available even if there are not enough different defs
 ```

+Also welcome our latest contributors Dydzio and Chocimier.